BackRoom-net/Backroom-net/README.md

 * System Notes

-A 250Gb hard disk is reccomended just if you have it as a boot up drive, you will be encrypting files aswell so that puts a strain on the drive and storage.
+A 250Gb hard disk is reccomended just if you have it as a boot up drive, you will be encrypting files as well so that puts a strain on the drive and storage.
 In the Minimum, You will not be able to really have windows and have very many packages being received or encrypted/decrypted. it would be dangerous to do with a minimal amount of space.
-For ram, Its going to be a ram hog (*Like Chrome*) and I will need to make many modifications to memory management quick.
+For ram, it's going to be a ram hog (*Like Chrome*) and I will need to make many modifications to memory management quickly.